-Choke: Set the choke control in the choke position.
+Ignition; choke (A): Set the choke control in the choke position.
+This should automatically set the stop switch to the start position.

 Start throttle: The correct choke/start throttle setting is obtained by moving the control to the choke position.